JuliaMath/Yeppp.jl/README.md

+To use this package, [download Yeppp](http://bitbucket.org/MDukhan/yeppp/downloads/yeppp-1.0.0.zip) and extract from the `binaries` folder the file(s) specific to your OS.
+This is `yeppp.dll` on Windows and `libyeppp` file(s) on other OS.
-To use this package, [download Yeppp](http://bitbucket.org/MDukhan/yeppp/downloads/yeppp-1.0.0.zip) and make sure that `libyeppp` is available on the system library search path or in the current directory.
+Make sure the extracted files are available on the system library search path or in the current directory.
+For example, in Julia's `bin` folder.

 See example usage below.
 Yeppp's vectorized log is 7x faster than the one in Base that uses [openlibm](http://www.openlibm.org/).